Dream Diné is a place-based elementary school where the Diné (Navajo) culture, language and history are the foundation of an experiential curriculum.

 This policy applies to all students and staff in Dream Diné Charter School.
 While this policy focuses on wellness through healthy eating, it will continue to be refined to include other aspects of wellness for the whole person.
 References and policy related to life skills, suicide prevention, discipline, violence prevention, peacemaking and restorative practices, drug free policy, attendance, behavioral expectations, child abuse and neglect, and bullying are included in the Dream Diné School Safety and Emergency Operations Plan.

 Since its first year of operation in 2014, Dream Diné Charter School has partnered with Yeego Gardening, a branch of NMSU to provide a campus garden.
 Through this ongoing partnership, Yeego Gardening has developed a connection with the U of WA to assist with developing curriculum and other initiatives for more fully integrating gardening and food education into Dream Dine Charter School.
-This collaborative will initiate its work in late Spring 2017.
+This collaborative initiated its work in late Spring 2017 and concluded in Spring 2018.
 This partnership is a research project between NMSU and U of WA, through Yeego Gardening.
 Meanwhile, the garden area of the campus serves as a popular “teaching tool” to the students throughout the growing and harvest seasons.
 Harvested foods are shared with the local community and are used to reinforce traditional Diné teachings on foods.
 Composting supports the garden.

 Research shows that two components, good nutrition and physical activity before, during, and after the school day, are strongly correlated with positive student outcomes.
 For example, student participation in the U.S. Department of Agriculture’s (USDA) School Breakfast Program is associated with higher grades and standardized test scores, lower absenteeism, and better performance on cognitive tasks.,,,,,, Conversely, less-than-adequate consumption of specific foods including fruits, vegetables, and dairy products, is associated with lower grades among students.,, In addition, students who are physically active through active transport to and from school, recess, physical activity breaks, high-quality physical education, and extracurricular activities – do better academically.,,,